EPA to strengthen lead protections in drinking water after multiple crises, including Flint - WTOP News

 The agency did not force utilities to eliminate lead in drinking water, but instead required them to test for lead in homes and add anti-corrosive chemicals.

-It set an action level of 15 parts of lead per billion parts water, but allowed 10% of samples to be above that threshold.
-Utilities that exceed the action level could be forced to replace lead pipes.
+The EPA set an action level of 15 parts of lead per billion parts water, but allowed 10% of samples to be above that threshold.
+Utilities that tested above that could be forced to replace their pipes.

+The rules have significantly reduced lead in drinking water, contributing to the nation’s 95% decline in young children’s blood lead levels over roughly the last half-century.

-Before the Flint crisis erupted in 2014, lead had faded as a public health priority, “as if we had finished the lead problem in this country,” the CDC’s Bernstein said.
+The CDC’s Bernstein said, “Our own lead program at CDC lost funding before Flint, as if we had finished the lead problem in this country.”
 But Flint brought renewed attention to the problem, and new investment in lead poisoning prevention, he said.

 Other crises erupted in 2016 in Newark, New Jersey, and in 2018 in Benton Harbor, Michigan.

-Joe Cotruvo, a former director of the Drinking Water Standards Division at EPA, said the existing regulations work and should be credited with significantly reducing lead in drinking water, they just aren’t properly enforced.
+Joe Cotruvo, a former director of the Drinking Water Standards Division at EPA, said the existing regulations do work, they just aren’t properly enforced.

 Others disagree.
 Current rules do a bad job of monitoring for lead and cities haven’t done enough to push lead levels as far down as possible, said Michael Schock, a recently retired EPA chemist who worked on lead for decades.